isomerpages/moe-chijstc/_sec1-registration/NDLP (1:1 Learning).md

 </p>
 <p>For parents/guardians of Singapore Citizen students, please fill in the
-online Edusave Standing Order (SO) should you wish to use your child’s/ward’s Edusave for the PLD purchase, if you have not done so previously.</p>
+online Edusave Standing Order (SO) should you wish to use your child’s/ward’s Edusave for the PLD purchase.
+If you do not fill in this form, it will mean that you are not using Edusave Fund and you will have to pay cash for the purchase.</p>
 </td>
 </tr>
 </tbody>